ngaridennis33/AirBnB_Python/README.md

 # 0x00.
 AirBnB clone - The console Docs

-* By - Dennis Nderitu and Lucy Njeri
+* By - Dennis Ngari

 * Weight : 5